wazuh/wazuh-documentation/source/installation-guide/index.rst

 Concepts
 --------

-Setting up Wazuh involves the installation of two server subsystems: the Wazuh server and Elastic Stack, along with the Wazuh agents:

 - **Wazuh server:** collects and analyzes data from deployed agents.
 Consists of: Wazuh manager, Wazuh API and Filebeat.

 + **Elastic Stack**: ingests and indexes data from the Wazuh server.
 It also provides a flexible visualization tool.
 Users can create bar graphs, line graphs and scatter plots or pie charts and maps to consolidate and display a large volume of Wazuh data.
 Consists of: Elasticsearch, Kibana and the Wazuh App.
 Logstash is optional.